IntroCSCI/colorvisionproject-alexb02h/README.md

 }

 ### Iteration
-There is a for loop in the function called findColor(), which uses the int li, and does it until li equals the size of the vector.
+There is a for loop in the function called “findColor(),” which uses the int li, and does it until li equals the size of the vector.
 The li is used as the index for the vector and compares the object in that certain index to the RGB code gained from Random RGB.
 A do-while loop will go on if the user would like to take the test again.
 I also have an if statement in findColor() which checks if the current index contains the  RGB code.
 There is also a while loop which adds every line in color.txt to the vector "text".
 How it works is by checking if there are any more lines in the text file, and if there are it adds to the vector, and then checks the next line.
 If there is no line next the loop stops.
 Then I have a loop that determines if the file I opened is open if it isn’t, it displays the message
 ```
 cannot open file
 ```